vojtechruz/spring-web-cert-notes-4.2/Spring Web Certification Notes 4.2.md

 - Browsers implement Same-Origin policy - ajax call allowed only from same origin - domain and port
 - Measure to prevent Cross Site Scripting attacks
 - CORS = Cross-Origin Resource Sharing, enables cross domain ajax in browsers
-- Useful e.g. for calling remote REST api on different domain
+- Useful e.g. for calling remote REST API on different domain

 **CORS Flow**
 1. A cross-domain ajax request from javascript is initiated from my-site.com to other-site.com
-2. Browsers sends OPTIONS http request to other-site.com with header Origin: my-site.com
+2. Browsers send OPTIONS HTTP request to other-site.com with header Origin: my-site.com
-3. other-site.com responds with http header Access-Control-Allow-Origin with lists of allowed sites (or * wildcard for all) or may refuse to serve response to provided origin
+3. other-site.com responds with HTTP header Access-Control-Allow-Origin with lists of allowed sites (or * wildcard for all) or may refuse to serve response to provided origin
 4. Browser will not allow the request when server does not provide Access-Control-Allow-Origin header or if the sites mentioned do not match the origin

 **@CrossOrigin**